 - Board pack which includes financial summary, update on each part of the business, strategy execution update and risk assessment update

-- Paper as required for additional items requiring board attention
+- Papers as required for additional items requiring Board attention.

 Meetings and attendance

-The following table summarizes the number of Board, audit committee, remuneration committee and nomination committee meetings held during the period covered by the 2018 Annual Report and subsequently to the date of this statement, and the attendance record of individual Directors at those meetings:
+The following table summarises the number of Board, Audit Committee, Nomination Committee and Remuneration Committee meetings held during the period covered by the 2020 Annual Report and the attendance record of individual Directors at those meetings:

-The 2018 Annual Report includes, at pages 26-32, particulars of the directors who held office throughout the financial year to 31 March 2018, together with a description of the training and performance evaluation processes by which they keep their skillsets up-to-date.
+The 2020 Annual Report includes, at pages 40 to 41 particulars of the Directors who held office throughout the financial year to 31 March 2020 (apart from C Warren and M Tod who both resigned earlier in the year).

-The Board annually informally reviews the effectiveness of itself, its committees and the individual Directors in the following manner:
+The Board annually reviews the effectiveness of itself, its Committees and the individual Directors in the following manner: